-Members Primary Oversight Responsibilities Lothar Maier, Chairperson Kevin Brewer Kelley Steven-Waiss Brian White Represents and assists the Board in fulfilling its responsibility to oversee the: composition, structure, and evaluation of the Board and its committees, including identification and recommendation of qualified candidates for election to the Board company's corporate governance policies and practices company's stockholder engagement and related processes adequacy and administration of the company's legal compliance programs, Code of Business Conduct, and othe policies relating to compliance company's corporate responsibility and sustainability performance, including potential trends and impacts to the company's business regarding ESG issues and the company's reporting on these matters review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees company's programs for monitoring and managing cybersecurity risk director independence and related party transactions independent within the meanin Nominating Committee met 4 • director independence and related party transactions at each member of the Governance and Nominating Committee is ng of the rules of the Nasdaq Stock Market.
-The Governance and times during fiscal year 2023.
-As Mr. Maier is not standing for re-election a next Chairperson of the Governance and Nominating Committee will be appointed following the Annual Meeting.
+Governance and Nominating g Committee Members Primary Oversight Responsibilities Lothar Maier, Chairperson Represents and assists the Board in fulfilling its responsibility to oversee the: Kevin Brewer composition, structure, and evaluation of the Board and its committees, including identification and recommendation of Kelley Steven-Waiss qualified candidates for election to the Board Brian White company's corporate governance policies and practices company's stockholder engagement and related processes adequacy and administration of the company's legal compliance programs, Code of Business Conduct, and other policies relating to compliance company's corporate responsibility and sustainability performance, including potential trends and impacts to the company's business regarding ESG issues and the company's reporting on these matters review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees company's programs for monitoring and managing cybersecurity risk director independence and related party transactions within the meaning of the rules met 4 times during fiscal year 2 e each member of the Governance and Nominating Committee is independent of the Nasdaq Stock Market.
+The Governance and Nominating Committee 2023.
+As Mr. Maier is not standing for re-election at the 2024 Annual Meeting, vernance and Nominating Committee will be appointed following the Annual